Frederick Ponsonby, 1st Baron Sysonby

 Frederick Edward Grey Ponsonby, 1st Baron Sysonby (16 September 1867 – 20 October 1935), was a British soldier and courtier.

 Background

 Known as Fritz, Ponsonby was the second of three sons of General Sir Henry Ponsonby and his wife the Hon.
-Mary Elizabeth (née Bulteel).
+Mary Elizabeth Bulteel.
 A member of a junior branch of the Ponsonby family, he was the grandson of General Sir Frederick Ponsonby and the great-grandson of Frederick Ponsonby, 3rd Earl of Bessborough.
 Arthur Ponsonby, 1st Baron Ponsonby of Shulbrede, was his younger brother.

 His godparents were German Emperor Frederick III and Empress Victoria.

 Military career

 After attending Eton, Ponsonby received a commission in the Duke of Cornwall's Light Infantry as a second lieutenant.
 He transferred to the Grenadier Guards and was promoted to lieutenant on 2 July 1892.
 He was promoted to captain on 15 February 1899, and served with the 3rd Battalion of his regiment in the Second Boer War.
 Wounded at the end of the war, he returned to the United Kingdom in April 1902.
 He was later promoted to major and brevet lieutenant-colonel and served in the First World War.
 Sir John French mentioned him in despatches.
 He wrote the standard history: The Grenadier Guards in the Great War of 1914–1918.
 3 vols., published in 1920.